 The track continues further west towards the coast, past some rock formations and a huge cave.

-Another rock cairn marks a track down to Hungry Beach – although unlike the Little Pittwater Beach track, there’s really no track here.
+Another rock cairn near the end of Jims Track marks a track down to Hungry Beach – although unlike the Little Pittwater Beach track, there’s really no track here.
 It’s more of a scramble and a slide down the steep slope.

 I’m surprised to find one group of people on Hungry Beach; they’ve reached the beach by following the coastline from Flint and Steel Bay.
 They’re equally surprised to see me emerging from the bush.